iron-software/IronBarcode-Examples/how-to/create-barcode-as-html/README.md

 ## Exporting a Barcode as an HTML Tag

 For direct HTML integration, the `ToHtmlTag()` method can convert the `GeneratedBarcode` into a usable HTML tag.
-This method bypasses the need for additional JavaScript, CSS, or external image links, facilitating seamless integration.
+This method bypasses the need for additional JavaScript, CSS, or external image links, facilitating integration.

 ```csharp
 using IronBarCode;